By tube (metro) to the sandy beach – The Island Line on the Isle of Wight

 The Island Line on the Isle of Wight:

-Below England in the English Channel is the Isle of Wight, just 10 minutes by hovercraft ferry from Portsmouth.
+Just off the south coast of England in the English Channel is the Isle of Wight.
+It is just 10 minutes by hovercraft ferry from Portsmouth.
 It is a major holiday destination for Britons and has a reputation as a sun island.
-With an area of 381 square kilometers (max.
-35 km long and 20 km wide) it is quite manageable, but once had a normal gauge railway network of 89 km in length.
-Only 13.9 kilometres of the route from Ryde Pier Head to the coastal town of Shanklin are still in operation from this network, which was once quite extensive.
+With an area of 381 square kilometres (max.
+35 km long and 20 km wide) it is quite manageable, but it used to have a normal gauge railway network of 89 km in length.
+Only 13.9 kilometres of the route from Ryde Pier Head to the coastal town of Shanklin are still in operation from this network, which was previously quite extensive.
 This route has been marketed as the “Island Line” since the late 1990s and is still a fairly important link between the ferry from the mainland to the coastal towns with bathing beaches.
 For this purpose, it is well used in commuter traffic.
 In addition, the Isle of Wight Steam Railway reopened an 8.9 kilometre route.
-Today, this is in almost daily steam-powered operation, but as a museum railway worth seeing is not the subject of this contribution.
+Today, this is in almost daily steam-powered operation, and is worth seeing as an historical railway although it is not the subject of this article.

 IOW Island Line - Overview (Source: SouthWest Trains)